Banner Desktop Banner Mobile

 At SJMC, our specialists are trained to diagnose and treat all types of brain tumours using advanced technology and personalised care for every patient.

-Different Types of Brain Tumours and Cancer
+Common Types of Brain Tumours: Benign and Malignant

 Brain tumours can be benign or malignant.
 Benign tumours grow slowly and are noncancerous, while malignant tumours grow faster and can invade nearby tissue.